CptCartez606/HearthStone_Gallery/README.md

 BEFORE RUNNING: seed.js needs to be run first.
 Or just uncomment it out on app.js

 To use the site, the menus filter out the type of cards you want.
 No search feature is aviable is yet.
 If you click on the card you are brought to a new page with information regarding the card.

+FYI: There are alot of problems with the api, alot of the image links are not found so there are cards that will say "Image Not Found".